 My first music player was WinAmp, it was a really good MP3 player until it became unpopular with their tiny buttons and outdated user interface.
 Now it is somewhat unofficially dead with no new updates.
-Although I did not own an iPod, I migrated to iTunes and has been using it for almost 15 years and now, now it is time to hunt for a new music player.
+Although I did not own an iPod, I migrated to iTunes and have been using it for almost 15 years.
+Now, it is time to hunt for a new music player.

 Over the years, iTunes has become bloated with too many features.
 Back then, it was a music player that syncs to your iPod, now it appears to be a place for backing up your iPhone, a software for them to promote their Apple Music streaming services, a place where you purchase apps, TV Shows, PodCats and more.
 The user-interface becomes cluttered over the years, not to mention somewhat slow and laggy.

 If you only use iTunes for listening to music, to solve this messiness, simply disable all of the unnecessary features under the ‘Restriction’ tab, which can be found via ‘Edit’ and then ‘Preferences’.
-By disabling Podcats, Internet Radio, iTunes Store, Apple Music, Shared libraries and more, I’ve noticed a significant improvement in term of speed.
+By disabling Podcast, Internet Radio, iTunes Store, Apple Music, Shared libraries and more, I’ve noticed a significant improvement in terms of speed.
 Here are some Apple iTunes alternatives.

 foobar2000 is an advanced freeware audio player for the Windows platform.
 Some of the basic features include full Unicode support, ReplayGain support and native support for several popular audio formats.
 It comes with a powerful open component architecture allowing third-party developers to extend functionality of the player, including the ability to fully replace the user interface.